 The first level of the museum showcases an 8-foot-tall Old Home Bakery sign and four vintage delivery trucks, as well as hundreds of advertisements, signs, and containers.View Photo Gallery

-A 1930's Langendorf Delivery Truck is a highlight on the 1st Floor of the Bundy Baking Museum.
+A vintage Gold Medal Bread Truck is a highlight on the first floor of the Bundy Baking Museum.

 The second level of the museum is home to three horse-drawn delivery vehicles, including a sleigh used in Michigan.
 This level also includes Continental Baking Company’s Wonder Bread Magician – a working display from the 1939 World’s Fair.View Photo Gallery